 Established in 1917 as a safe haven for hybrid European roses during World War I (rose fanciers feared that bombings might wipe out their favorite plants) the Portland International Rose Garden has since expanded to showcase more than 500 different varieties spread over 4.5 acres.
 The gardens serve as a testing ground for new rose varieties—Portland offers the ideal climate for roses, with warm, dry summers and mild, wet winters.

-It’s a heady experience to stroll through at the height of bloom—as an avid gardener with only a dozen rose bushes, it’s overwhelming to think of the amount of deadheading required to keep 10,000 rose bushes looking their finest.
+It’s a heady experience to stroll through the gardens at the height of bloom.
+As an avid gardener with only a dozen rose bushes, it’s overwhelming to think of the amount of deadheading required to keep up with 10,000 rose bushes.
 The rhythmic ‘clip-clip-clip’ of volunteers pruning accompanied our morning walk in the gardens.
 The Rose Garden is open daily and admission is free.

 Hike straight uphill from the Rose Garden and you’ll find yourself at the gates of what is considered to be the most authentic Japanese garden outside of Japan.
 Founded in 1963 as a symbol of healing after World War II, the Portland Japanese Garden offers a peaceful respite in the city.

 A stone path meanders through a landscape carefully planned for contemplation, with gorgeous Japanese maples, moss covered rocks, waterfalls, burbling streams, a koi pond, lovely tea house, and Zen influenced sand and stone gardens raked into intricate patterns.
 Much of the beauty is found in the small details.
 If you go, don’t miss the guided tour—it’s helpful for understanding the underlying meanings of the garden elements (for example, stone implies strength, water suggests life force, and plants represent the tapestry of seasons and life).